Underestimated danger

 Nanoplastics are smaller than 0.001 millimeters and are therefore considered to be particularly harmful to humans and the environment.
 An international research team with significant involvement from MedUni Vienna has investigated whether and how the plastic particles interact with antibiotics in the blood.

 As part of the study, a common drug was linked to widespread types of plastic.
 The researchers chose a broad-spectrum antibiotic - which is used against many bacterial infections, such as those of the respiratory tract, skin or intestines.
-The plastics were polyethylene (PE), polypropylene (PP) and polystyrene (PS), which are components of packaging material, as well as nylon (N66), which is contained in textiles such as clothing, carpets, sofa covers and curtains.
+The plastics were polyethylene (PE), polypropylene (PP) and polystyrene (PS), which are components of packaging materials, as well as nylon (N66), which is contained in textiles such as clothing, carpets, sofa covers and curtains.

 Using complex computer models, the team led by Prof. Dr. Lukas Kenner (MedUni Vienna), Prof. Dr. Barbara Kirchner (University of Bonn, D.) and Prof. Dr. Oldamur Hollóczki (University of Debrecen in Hungary) was able to prove that the nanoplastic particles can bind the antibiotic and thus reduce its effect.